kairosity/mp2-tunnel-focus/testing.md

 __FIX 1:__ I had to nest the functions within countDown15Play() & countDown25Play() in order to use *that* as the local scope in which to initialise minutes to 15 & 25 respectively.

+- ## countdown15TimeToAdd(hours, minutes, seconds) & countdown25TimeToAdd(hours, minutes, seconds) & stopwatchTimeToAdd(hours, minutes, seconds)

+__FUNCTION SUMMARY:__ These three functions calculate the amount of time to add to a particular task depending on which type of timer is used.
+The formula for doing so differs.

 ### **Structural functions**
 These are the functions that take care of the foundations of the timing code.